wp-plugins/uk-weather-observations/readme.txt

 The plugin is pre-configured by default to display recent weather observations for Marazion, Cornwall.
 To change this:

-1. Go to WP-Admin -> Settings -> UK Weather Observations
+1. Go to WP-Admin -> Settings -> UK Weather Observations.
-2. Enter the BBC location code for the location that you are interested in
+2. Enter the BBC location code for the location that you are interested in.
 3. Click on 'Save Changes' to save the new location and update the weather information for it.

 No other configuration is normally required.